iamhvsharma/PrepAI/README.md

-# PrepAI: Prepare for Job interview with AI.
+# PrepAI: Prepare for job interview with AI